 Numerous other studies have demonstrated similar results.
 Hearing aids really help.
 When your brain doesn’t need to work quite as hard, your total cognitive function improves.
 Sure, a hearing aid isn’t a memory panacea, memory problems and cognitive decline can be a complex mix of causes and variables.

 Memory Loss Can be The First Signal of Hearing Loss

 This sort of memory loss is typically temporary, it’s a sign of mental fatigue more than an underlying change in how your brain operates.
 But that can change if the underlying problems remain neglected.

 So if you’re recognizing some memory loss, it can be an early warning of hearing loss.
-You should make an appointment with your hearing specialist as soon as you notice these symptoms.
+You should make an appointment as soon as you notice these symptoms.
 Your memory will most likely return to normal when your underlying hearing issues are dealt with.

 And your hearing will probably get better as well.
 The decline in your hearing will be slowed significantly by wearing hearing aids.
 These little devices, in this way, will enhance your overall health not only your hearing.